-Based on the written responses to the evidence review and preliminary investigation report, the investigator(s), in coordination with the Title IX Coordinator or a Deputy Title IX Coordinator, will determine whether further investigation is required.
+Based on the written responses to the evidence review, the investigator(s), in coordination with the Title IX Coordinator or a Deputy Title IX Coordinator, will determine whether further investigation is required.
 In either case, the investigator will produce an investigation report.
 The Title IX Coordinator or a Deputy Title IX Coordinator will share the report with the Complainant and Respondent, simultaneously, in writing.